 When you place an order that trades immediately before going on the order book, you are a taker.
 This is regardless of whether you partially or fully fulfill an order.

-Trades from Market orders are always Takers, as Market orders can never go on the order book.
-These trades are "taking" volume off of the order book, and therefore called the "taker."
+Trades from market orders are always takers, as market orders never go on the order book.
+These trades are "taking" volume off of the order book, and therefore are taker trades.

-Limit IOC and Limit FOK orders (accessible via the API) are also always Takers, for the same reason.
+Limit immediate or cancel (IOC) and limit fill or kill (FOK) orders (accessible via the API) are also always takers.

-When you place an order that goes on the order book partially or fully (such as a limit order placed via the trading screen on binance.com), any subsequent trades coming from that order will be as a “maker.”
+When you place an order that goes on the order book partially or fully (such as a limit order placed via the trading screen on binance.com), any subsequent trades coming from that order will be maker trades.

-These orders add volume to the order book, helping to "make the market," and are therefore termed the "maker" for any subsequent trades.
+These orders add volume to the order book, helping to make the market, and are therefore termed maker for any subsequent trades.

-Note: It is possible for a Limit GTC order (accessible via the API) to have traded as the taker and maker.
+Note: It is possible for a limit good ’til canceled (GTC) order (accessible via the API) to have traded as both a taker and maker.

-For more details, please refer to the following video:
+For more details, please refer to Market Makers and Market Takers Explained.